Town finalizes purchase of Gold property for open space, solar lease agreement

 “It’s just a great piece of property,” said Town Councilor John Beauregard, a longtime proponent of the effort to purchase the land for open space.

 North Smithfield Heritage Association President Richard Keene, also a longtime supporter of the purchase, noted that the land is valuable in terms of recreation, history and conservation.
-The lot contain Rankin Brook and runs along Lake Bel Air, which once held a beach for swimming.
-It also hold the remains of a railroad station that served the Augustus Fields swinery – the largest piggery of its kind in the state in the late 1800s.
+The lot contains Rankin Brook and the remains of a railroad station that served the Augustus Fields swinery – the largest piggery of its kind in the state in the late 1800s.
 It holds a historic cemetery, and the archeological sites were a battlefield in the King Philip’s War.

 “It’s a national battlefield most people don’t know about,” Keene said.